• Skip to main content

 Printable Recipe Card

-A German Spaetzle Casserole in a round tan dish with a little German doll in the background.
+A plate of Layered German Spaetzle Casserole along with a casserole dish in the background.

 Renee Goerger